-Since the submission of the Final Regional Flood Plan, the representative for the Water Utilities Interest Category, Mia Riazul from the City of Laredo, retired and was replaced on the Regional Flood Planning Board by Ernesto Rosales from the City of Edcouch.
-Similarly, the representative for Counties Interest Category, Eduardo Gonzalez from the Willacy County, was replaced by Ernest Garcia from the Willacy County, on the Regional Flood Planning Board.
+Since the submission of the Final Regional Flood Plan in January of 2023, the representative for the Water Utilities Interest Category, Mia Riazul from the City of Laredo, retired and was replaced on the Regional Flood Planning Board by Ernesto Rosales from the City of Edcouch.
+Similarly, the representative for the Counties Interest Category, Eduardo Gonzalez from Willacy County, was replaced by Ernest Garcia from the Willacy County, on the Regional Flood Planning Board.

 Region 15's Regional Flood Planning Group is composed of the following non-voting members:

-Table 1.3 Lower Rio Grande Regional Flood Planning Group Non-Voting Me mhers Tuble 1.5 Lower nie Granae Regional Hood Flamming Group Non-Voling Ne moers
+Table 1.3 Lower Rio Grande Regional Flood F Plannina Group Non-Votina Members